system76/docs/content/wireless.md

 ip link show | grep ether
 ```

-Then confirm that address is allowed in your router’s admin panel.
+Then confirm the MAC address is allowed in your router’s admin panel.

 You can also confirm what channel and frequency your connection is using: